Steve-Shambles/Clipboard-Saver/README.md

 # Clipboard-Saver
-Windows only sysy tray clipboard manager that handles text and images.
+Windows only sys tray clipboard manager that handles text and images.

 Clipboard Saver V1.1